WHALES: A Multi-Agent Scheduling Dataset for Enhanced Cooperation in Autonomous Driving: Experiments

 \subsection{Experimental Details}

-All models are trained on 8 NVIDIA GeForce RTX 3090 GPUs.
-For each task, our dataset is split with an 8:2 ratio for training and testing.
-All models are trained for 24 epochs with a base learning rate of 0.001.
-We train and test models under detection ranges of 50m and 100m.
-The data volume of transmission is limited to 2MB per frame.
+Experiments were conducted on 8 NVIDIA GeForce RTX 4090 GPUs.
+The dataset was split into training and testing sets with an 80/20 ratio for each task.
+Models were trained for 24 epochs with a base learning rate of 0.001 and evaluated at detection ranges of 50m and 100m.
+To simulate real-world communication constraints, data transmission during cooperative tasks was capped at 2MB per frame.